DINOISER: Diffused Conditional Sequence Learning by Manipulating Noises: Experiment

-\textbf{Baselines.} We include three groups of baselines for machine translation: (1) The autoregressive Transformer~\citep{vaswani2017attention}; (2) The CMLM~\citep{ghazvininejad2019mask}, an iterative-based non-autoregressive model for conditional sequence learning.
-(3) Previous diffusion-based sequence generative models, including the vanilla design that simply extends the original DiffusionLM~\citep{diffusionlm} with an additinal condition encoder, and the other recently proposed improved methods CDCD \citep[continuous diffusion for categorical data,][]{cdcd}, DiffuSeq~\citep{gong2022diffuseq}, SeqDiffuSeq~\citep{yuan2022seqdiffuseq} and Difformer~\citep{gao2022difformer}.
+\paragraph{Baselines.} We include three groups of baselines for machine translation: (1) The autoregressive Transformer~\citep{vaswani2017attention}; (2) The CMLM~\citep{ghazvininejad2019mask}, an iterative-based non-autoregressive model for conditional sequence learning.
+(3) Previous diffusion-based sequence generative models, including the vanilla design that simply extends the original DiffusionLM~\citep{diffusionlm} with an additional condition encoder, and the other recently proposed improved methods CDCD \citep[continuous diffusion for categorical data,][]{cdcd}, DiffuSeq~\citep{gong2022diffuseq}, SeqDiffuSeq~\citep{yuan2022seqdiffuseq} and Difformer~\citep{gao2022difformer}.
 For text simplification and paraphrasing, we compare our method with DiffuSeq~\citep{gong2022diffuseq}.

-\textbf{Metrics.} We primarily report SacreBLEU\footnote{The signature is \texttt{nrefs:1|case:mixed|eff:no| tok:intl|smooth:exp|version:2.3.1} if the target language is German, and \texttt{nrefs:1|case:mixed|eff:no| tok:13a|smooth:exp|version:2.3.1} for others.}~\citep{post2018call} for machine translation, following CDCD~\citep{cdcd}.
-We also report tokenized BLEU~\citep{papineni2002bleu} in Appendix \ref{sec:more-mt} for reference.
-For text simplification and paraphrasing, we follow DiffuSeq to employ sentence-level BLEU under the tokenizer of \texttt{BERT-BASE-UNCASED} as the evaluation metric.
+\paragraph{Metrics.} We primarily report SacreBLEU\footnote{The signature is \texttt{nrefs:1|case:mixed|eff:no| tok:intl|smooth:exp|version:2.3.1} if the target language is German, and \texttt{nrefs:1|case:mixed| eff:no|tok:13a|smooth:exp|version:2.3.1} for others.}~\citep{post2018call} for machine translation, following CDCD~\citep{cdcd}.
+For text simplification and paraphrasing, we follow DiffuSeq to employ sentence-level BLEU under the tokenizer of \texttt{BERT-BASE-UNCASED}.

-\textbf{Implementation Details.} All implementations are based on \texttt{Transforme-base}~\citep{vaswani2017attention} for all datasets except IWSLT14.
+\paragraph{Implementation.} All our implementations are based on \texttt{Transformer-BASE}~\citep{vaswani2017attention} for all datasets except IWSLT14.
 For IWSLT14, we use a smaller architecture that has 4 attention heads and 1024-dimensional feedforward layers.
 The embedding dimension for the diffusion model is 16 on IWSLT14 and 64 on the others.
 In the implementation of our method, we follow recent advances and apply self-conditioning techniques~\citep{cdcd,chen2022analog,strudel2022self}.
-Besides, following previous practice in non-autoregressive machine translation, we train our model both with and without knowledge distillation~\citep[KD,][]{kim2016sequence,zhou2020understanding}.
+Besides, following previous practice in non-autoregressive machine translation, we train our model both with and without knowledge distillation\footnote{Non-autoregressive sequence learning models typically struggle with learning multimodal distributions~\citep{gu2018non}.
+For this reason, a common technique to improve their performance is to apply knowledge distillation, which simplifies the target distribution by replacing target samples with predictions from an autoregressive teacher model.}~\citep[KD,][]{kim2016sequence,zhou2020understanding}.

 During inference, for machine translation, we apply beam search in the autoregressive Transformer with beam size~5.
 Correspondingly, we use length beam 5 in the non-autoregressive models, except for CDCD and DiffuSeq since they vary the target lengths by predicting paddings instead of length predictions.
 For text simplification and paraphrasing, we report results with various length beams as length prediction on these tasks is more challenging and less studied.
 For all the diffusion-based methods, we follow previous work~\citep{diffusionlm,gong2022diffuseq,cdcd} and apply Minimum Bayes-Risk (MBR) decoding~\citep{kumar2004minimum}.
 For both DiffusionLM and our model, we perform sampling with 20 steps.